CtrlK

 Distinctiveness Conflict Risk

-Occupies a clear niche focused specifically on test code quality anti-patterns.
+Occupies a clear niche focused specifically on test code quality and anti-patterns.
 The specific trigger terms like 'flaky tests', 'test smells', 'over-mocking', and 'brittle assertions' are highly distinctive and unlikely to conflict with general code review or testing framework skills.

 3 / 3